Building a clean model tutorial

 When building a new model, first, we handle only the visual aspect of it: the dynamic aspect (its undelying even more simplified/optimized model), joints, sensors, etc. will be handled at a later stage.

-We could now directly create primitive shapes in V-REP with [Menu bar --> Add --> Primitive shape --> ...].
-When doing this, we have the option to create pure shapes, or regular shapes.
-Pure shape will be optimized for dynamic interaction, and also directly be dynamically enabled (i.e. fall, collide, but this can be disabled at a later stage).
+We could now directly create primitive shapes in CoppeliaSim with [Menu bar --> Add --> Primitive shape --> ...].
+When doing this, we have the option to create primitive shapes, or regular shapes.
+Primitive shapes will be optimized for dynamic interaction, and also directly be dynamically enabled (i.e. fall, collide, but this can be disabled at a later stage).
 Primitive shapes will be simple meshes, which might not contain enough details or geometric accuracy for our application.
 Our other option in that case would be to import a mesh from an external application.

 [Complex CAD data (in solid and wireframe)]